Ferruolo/ferruolo/README.md

 ## About Andrew Ferruolo

 I am a recent University of Michigan Engineering graduate.
-Since Graduating, I have worked as a contracter and as a founding engineer at a startup
+Since Graduating, I have worked as a contracter and as a founding engineer at a startup.
 I love building stuff, as you can see here.
 Here are my favorite projects on here:

 1. Stainless - Still in progress, Stainless is a rust-based ML framework.
 Eventutualy, it aims to provide optimized computation for a wide range of parallelizable operations